mvuorre/quarto-apaish/README.md

 ## Use

 Quarto documents use YAML metadata to control the document output.
-Below is a list of useful YAML fields for quarto-apaish.
 See the [example .qmd file](https://github.com/mvuorre/quarto-apaish/blob/main/example.qmd) for examples.

 ### Tips